knowing01 GmbH, Am Stadtpark 66, 81243 München, email@example.com, DE-330020123

 If the data controller concludes an employment contract with an applicant, the submitted data will be stored for the purpose of processing the employment relationship in compliance with legal requirements.
 If no employment contract is concluded with the applicant by the controller, the application documents shall be automatically erased two months after notification of the refusal decision, provided that no other legitimate interests of the controller are opposed to the erasure.

 The processing of application data is based on Art.
 6 (1) lit. c and f GDPR.
-A legitimate interest in this relation is, e.g. a burden of proof in a procedure under the General Equal Treatment Act (AGG).
+A legitimate interest in this relation is, e.g., a burden of proof in a procedure under the General Equal Treatment Act (AGG).
+All information submitted electronically as part of the application process are stored with Deutsche Telekom.
+Further information around this relations is provided under section 4 of this statement.

 4. Third Parties